NOUIY/aws-cdk-guide/v2/stacks.md

 ------

-The previous example has only defined a stack\.
-To create the stack, it must be instantiated within the context of your CDK app\.
-A common pattern is to define your CDK app and initialize your stack on a separate file, known as an *application file*\.
+The previous example has only defined a stack.
+To create the stack, it must be instantiated within the context of your CDK app.
+A common pattern is to define your CDK app and initialize your stack on a separate file, known as an *application file*.

-The following is an example that creates a CDK stack named `MyCdkStack`\.
+The following is an example that creates a CDK stack named `MyCdkStack`.
 Here, the CDK app is created and `MyCdkStack` is instantiated in the context of the app:

 ------
 #### [ TypeScript ]